friends-of-presta/security-advisories/_posts/2023-04-13-leurlrewrite.md

 ## Description

-A sensitive SQL call the overrided class `Dispatcher::getController()` can be executed with a trivial http call and exploited to forge a blind SQL injection throught by calling a not found page.
+A sensitive SQL call the overrided class `Dispatcher::getController()` can be executed with a trivial http call and exploited to forge a blind SQL injection through by calling a not found page.

 ## CVSS base metrics